the

-the man went crazy and said, “…too heavily;
+man went crazy and said, “…too heavily;

-the line” like something out of a horror
+is clearly part of the reason.
+Holdthe line” like something out of a horror

 movie